-As the term suggest, “phased implementation” is the project planning strategy where anything new, such as a software solution, is rolled out in stages rather than all at once.
+As the term suggests, “phased implementation” is the project planning strategy where anything new, such as a software solution, is rolled out in stages rather than all at once.

 The decision to purchase new software or a new system for your organization is significant.
 However, the purchase, in many ways, is the easiest part of the process.
 Now the new investment must be integrated and used efficiently.